-The rendering shows a small hatchback trying to be an SUV with a tall, squarish body, slightly higher ground clearance, two-tier headlamps, and roof rails.
+The rendering shows the small hatchback impersonating an SUV with a tall, squarish body, slightly higher ground clearance, two-tier headlamps, and roof rails.
 The split headlamp setup would include LED DRLs with turn indicators put inside in squarish modules and positioned along on the top, and main lamps positioned below.
-Citroen designers have been designing split headlamps for years now, from before they became a trend globally.
+Citroen designers have been designing split headlamps for years now, from before they were a global trend.

 The chunky underbody cladding heightens the tough styling of the micro-SUV, while making it more practical in combating broken roads and speed breakers.
 The grilles have been closed off, as there’s no combustion engine sitting behind with the need for intensive cooling.

 In November last year, rushlane.com had posted an image that revealed the side angle of the donor model of the Citroen EV.
 It had revealed a squarish rear window that should allow ample light into illuminate the cabin.
 The C-Pillar looks thicker due to angle of the image and the camouflaging.
 The top-end variant is expected to sport roof rails and a spoiler.
 Before this sighting, we had spy images of the CC21 from its testing on the Chennai-Bengaluru highway, courtesy Romit who shared them with motorbeam.com.
-The Citroen CC21 and the Citroen Citroen eCC21 will ride on Groupe PSA’s CMP and eCMP platforms respectively, though we expect a considerably pared down specification.
+The road testing of the Citroen CC21 began in early 2020.

-Groupe PSA has co-developed the CMP with its Chinese partner Dongfeng Motor.
-The eCMP platform currently underpins the Peugeot e-208, the Peugeot e-2008, the DS 3 Crossback E-Tense and the Opel Corsa-e.
+Groupe PSA (now Stellantis) co-developed the CMP with its Chinese partner Dongfeng Motor.
+The eCMP platform currently underpins a number of European EVs already, including the Peugeot e-208, the Peugeot e-2008, the DS 3 Crossback E-Tense, and the Opel Corsa-e.
 These e-CMP platform cars share a 50 kWh Lithium-ion battery pack and a 100 kW electric motor.
-Their WLTP ranges are 340 km, 310 km, 320 km and 330 km respectively, but expect a much smaller battery and a more conservative range on the Citroen eCC21 to match the Indian market’s price expectation.
+Their WLTP ranges are 340 km, 310 km, 320 km and 330 km respectively.
+Expect a much smaller battery and a more conservative range on the Citroen eCC21 to match the emerging market’s price expectation.